hurtadosanti/AdvancedLaneDetection/Report.md

 # Advanced Lane Finding Project Report

+This report is divided in four(4) sections, 1) Camera Calibration, 2) Pipeline for a single image,
+ 3) How the pipeline works on a video and 4) Conclusions and future work.

 ## Camera Calibration
 The purpose of the camera calibration is to reduce the distortion of the images created by the cameras.
-For this we have created a class:

-    utilities.calibration.CameraCalibration

-The purpose of the class is to:

-- Obtain the 3D points called *object points* and 2D points called *image points* using the method calibrate_camera(), the method receive a path parameter that contains the images necessary for the calibration
+The class [utilities.calibration.CameraCalibration](utilities/calibration.py) allows the calibration, serialization, deserialization, and to undistort images.
+The calibration method receives a path parameter that contains the images, and a boolean parameter to write the image results for visual inspection.

+The calibration calculates the 3D object and 2D image points on the chessboard images.
+For each image finds the corners of each square, if found it stores and draw them on the images for visual inspection.

-- It is also possible to serialize object and image points into a file, so this steps does not have to be executed every time.
+It is also possible to serialize object and image points into a file, so this calibration step does not have to be executed every time.

-- The camera calibration class also provides a method that allows to undistort an image and return the camera matrix, and distortion coefficients, required for further calls to the undistort method of opencv
+The undistort method allows to distort an image and return the camera matrix, and distortion coefficients, required for further calls to the undistort method of OpenCV.

-The calibrate_camera calculates the object and image points on the chessboards, finds the corners and draw them on the images.
-These points are calculated for each image and stored.
-  The output can be seen by passing True to the second parameter, an output folder prepend by 'output_' must exist.
+The result can be seen on the following two images:

 ### Original image